 Benzoyl Peroxide is an over-the-counter medication and is very effective in reducing the severity of acne lesions.
 The skin takes its time to get used to the product, and hence minor breakouts are possible.
 If you have skin sensitivity, please avoid using this product on the face.
 Benzoyl Peroxide is considered to be one of the most organic peroxides in terms of its production and application.

 Skin care treatment with Benzoyl Peroxide is used mainly to treat moderate to mild acne, and can be sometimes used in combination with other acne treatments as well.
 It is said to reduce the number of acne-causing bacteria, by mostly causing the skin to dry and then peel.
 It is advisable to check the product contents before using it, as taking the wrong product might harm the skin and the infant.

 How Can You Use Benzoyl Peroxide While Breastfeeding?

 The package contains a cleansing liquid or a bar, lotion, cream, or gel.
 It is advisable to use it once or twice a day, starting with once a day to see the effect of the same on the skin.
 Follow the directions mentioned on the package and consult the doctor if there is any ingredient you do not know.
 Do not ever overuse the product, and neither should you use it more than what is prescribed by the doctor.
 As any other product, use this product on the palm for three days and see if it causes any discomfort.

 First the liquid is used to wash the affected area.
 After you gently wash the affected area, pat dry with a towel and then apply the lotion, cream or the gel.
 It is then that you apply Benzoyl Peroxide and rub it gently.
-The doctor might advise you to avoid any product that might irritate the skin while you are using benzoyl peroxide.
+While using benzoyl peroxide, the doctor may suggest avoiding any product that could cause skin irritation.

 Though not severe, Benzoyl Peroxide while nursing might have some side effects like: